backupbrew/switchbrew/AM services.md

 | 400 | CreateSelfLibraryAppletCreatorForDevelop | Returns an [\#ILibraryAppletCreator](#ILibraryAppletCreator "wikilink"). |
 |     |                                          |                                                                          |

+All of these commands take the same input.

 ## ISystemAppletProxy

 | Cmd  | Name                        | Notes                                                                            |